We are Back! Baby Herman and I are here!

 BH: Not yet, a test is in the pipeline.
-But I want to call your attention to the fact that this research is a “out of the sample” one, if we take the tests in the U.S. market as reference.
+But I want to call your attention to the fact that this research is an “out of the sample” one, if we take the tests in the U.S. market as reference.
 There is another way of looking at the deep value strategy, that is to consider it as factor investing.
 There is a lot of research about factor investing.
-Larry Swedroe and Andrew Berkin wrote a book called Your Complete Guide to Factor‑Based Investing, that summarizes lots of researches about factor investing (must read for factor investing).
+Larry Swedroe and Andrew Berkin wrote a book called Your Complete Guide to Factor‑Based Investing, in which they summarize lot of researches about factor investing (must read for factor investing).
 In short, factor investing is the systematic investment in a portfolio of assets that have certain characteristics.
 Their research identified the “true” factors out there.
 Although they don’t mention the deep value strategy in particular, they cover several other variations of the value factor.
 The value factor showed the required characteristics to be a reliable factor.

 Me: What are the characteristics of a reliable factor?

 BH (he shows his two hands opened): There are five characteristics!
 I can use my left hand to memorize them!
 You see, this is perfect.
-The five fingers of my right hand I use to memorize the pillars of deep value and the five ones of the left hand to memorize the five characteristics of a reliable factor!
+I use the five fingers on my right hand to memorize the pillars of deep value and the five ones on my left hand to memorize the five characteristics of a reliable factor!
 [Baby Herman now shows his left hand opened].
-The first is persistence, meaning the that factor has to persist for a long time and in different economic environments.
-The second is pervasiveness, meaning that factor holds in different countries, sectors and assets.
+The first is persistence, meaning that the factor has to persist for a long time and in different economic environments.
+The second is pervasiveness, meaning that the factor holds in different countries, sectors and assets.
 The third is robustness, meaning that different versions of the factor have similar performance (such as value investing defined using price-to-book, earnings or cash flow).
-The fourth is to be investable, that means an investor has to be able to invest in it in practice.
+The fourth is to be investable, meaning that an investor has to be able to invest in it in practice.
 The fifth is intuitiveness, meaning that the factor has to have a risk or behavioral explanation.

 Me: Too complicated!
 Summarize it please!